whitequark/sublime-better-ocaml/README.md

 Better OCaml
 ============

-This plugin is a drop-in replacement for the default OCaml language syntax, fixing many of its shortcomints.
+This plugin is a drop-in replacement for the default OCaml package, fixing many of its shortcomings.

 Installation
 ------------